 What is the population of Mongolia?

-The population of Mongolia is about 3,100,000 people yet the landmass is 1,564,116 square kilometers or 603,909 square miles.
-It is the 18th largest country in the world but also considered one of the most sparsely populated countries in the world.
+Mongolia’s population is about 3,100,000 people, yet the landmass is 1,564,116 square kilometers or 603,909 square miles.
+It is the 18th largest country globally and considered one of the world’s most sparsely populated countries.
 Mongolia is landlocked.
-It borders on Russia, China, and Kazakhstan.
+It borders Russia, China, and Kazakhstan.